BikLab/MARS8180-EnvDataSci-Sp2026/Week6-9-metabarcoding-analysis.md

 ---
 #### Removing Contaminant Sequences

+For current best practices and guidance regarding contamination in -Omics datasets, the following paper provides a very comprehensive overview of all the things you need to be thinking about:

+Fierer et al. (2025) Guidelines for preventing and reporting contamination in low biomass studies. _Nature Microbiology_, 10: 1570-1580. https://www.nature.com/articles/s41564-025-02035-2

 Early paper raising awareness of the "kit microbiome" and potential contamination in -Omics sequencing:

 Salter et al. (2014) Reagent and laboratory contamination can critically impact sequence-based microbiome analyses, *BMC Biology*, 12:87 - https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-014-0087-z